5 Best Tours for Whale Watching in Tromso (2024-2025)

 If whale watching is done correctly, it should merely be humans on a boat from afar marveling at these stunning and majestic creatures.

 In Tromso, there is a rule that says that only three boats can be in the fjord at a time whale watching.
-There is also a rule that you must approach the whales in a certain way and can not chase them.
+There is also a rule that you must approach the whales in a certain way and not chase them.

 Because the demand to see the cetaceans was so high many years ago (and still today), the companies started having larger boats and working together to fit everyone into one vessel.